sunito/anjea_backup/README.md

 It is however a fun toy, and some things do work.

+# Mission

+AnjeaBackup should

+ - not depend on many gems (ideally a plain ruby installation should suffice).
+ - use rsync and hard links (it helps a lot if you understand these).
+ - be configurable through editing configuration files.
+ - not depend on other services (e.g. not use an external database).
+ - concentrate on doing the file synchronization, stuff like mailing or regular execution can be left to your other favorite tools (see #Example).

 AnjeaBackup will create copies of local or remote (via ssh) files and directories, hard-linked to former versions of the same files and directories.

 The approach has been beautifully implemented by numerous people using e.g. bash or perl scripts.
 I aimed for quick and easy configurability and some oppinionated choices that were given my usage scenario.

-With anjea_backup you define what folders and files to backup (these can be on a remote server to that you have passwordless key-based ssh access to, or use sshfs).
+With anjea_backup you define what folders and files to backup (these can be on a remote server to which you have passwordless key-based ssh access to, or use sshfs to 'tunnel' it to your local filesystem).
 On each execution of anjea_backup, a copy of these files and folders will be created in a defined location.
-Hard links are used which means: 1) only changed files need to be transferred, 2) unchanged files are represented by inodes, taking away virtually no disk space.
+Hard links are used which means:
+  - only changed files need to be transferred
+  - unchanged files are represented by inodes, taking away virtually no disk space.
 Always the last backup serves as reference for the next ones (against which changes are computed).
+The drawback here is that if a single byte in a big file changes, the whole file is transferred and created again - thus it is not a solution to sparsely backup e.g. VM images.

-anjea_backup preserves the path and will put your files in a folder structure similar to this:
+anjea_backup preserves the original full path and will put your files in a folder structure similar to this:

     /backup/2014-11-21-04/symbolic_name/path/to/asset
     /backup/2014-11-21-04/other_name/path/to_other/asset

 where `/backup` can be configured, `symbolic_name` is a user-given name and `/path/to/asset` is the path on the machine that receives the backup.

+Note that symbolic links the in source can be tricky.

 ## Installation